nmdarksky/nmdarksky.github.io/legislation/nspa_revisions.md

 Many advertising signs are lit from below, which can lead to increased light pollution.
 Fortunately, these signs can be equally well lit from above with shielded lighting, so it is possible to both have highway advertising and protect our skies at the same time!
-We maintain an exemption for electronic digital billboards which currently probably cannot meet the shielding requirement; the operation of these is regulated at some level by existing state code.
+SB3SB34 maintains an exemption for electronic digital billboards which currently probably cannot meet the shielding requirement; the operation of these is regulated at some level by existing state code.

 ***************
 <A NAME=oped></A>